 And we've never had this before.

-Um, you see the usual suspects, unfortunately, doing what they do, which is the worst.
+You see the usual suspects, unfortunately, doing what they do, which is the worst.

-There is words I can't even, I can't even think of the adjectives to describe how awful they are.
+Words, I can't even, I can't even think of the adjectives to describe how awful they are.

-And they've I've said it many times over the last three years that what they're doing is dangerous and hurting the country.
+And I've said it many times over the last three years that what they're doing is dangerous and hurting the country.

-Well, it's uh it's evident now.
+Well, it's evident now.

 You know, Democrats delaying aid to displaced hourly workers and small businesses and hospital workers and big businesses.

-I I mean it's unbelievable.
+I mean, it's unbelievable.

-That bipartisan part, they can't do it.
+They can't do it.

-They want changes in election laws, they want changes in immigration laws.
+They want changes in election laws.

-They're insisting on more monies for their pet projects, trying to bail out some governors that have misappropriated all their funds that want to want to balance their budgets off the backs of the hardworking American people.
+They're insisting on more monies for their pet projects, trying to bail out some governors that have misappropriated all their funds that want to balance their budgets off the backs of the hardworking American people.

-You see all of this, and it's it's inspiring.
+You see all of this.

-And then you see the worst, and it's predictable.
+And then you see the worst and it's predictable.

 But there's more good than bad.